The Vision Behind DopaDone

 3. Gamification for self, not platforms — every dopamine trick serves your goals.
 Tiered celebrations, escalating focus bonuses, XP breakdowns — all designed to make doing your own tasks feel as rewarding as scrolling a feed.

-4. Optionality everywhere — contexts, habits, calendar prep, labels — use what works, ignore the rest.
+4. Optionality everywhere — presets, habits, calendar prep, labels — use what works, ignore the rest.

 5. Data you own — markdown files you can read, process with AI, or move anywhere.